paradigmn/ultrastar_pitch/README.md

 v0.40 - complete restructuring and application works as command line application
 v0.41 - fixed behavior for some edge cases
 v0.50 - implemented PCA, bumped tensorflow to version 2 and improved model accuracy and speed
+v0.60 - switching from average to median pitch evaluation, changed license

 ### todo
-* change from averaged fft to block median classification
 * define labeling functions to sort out mislabeled data
 * use statistical distribution and markov chains to evaluate the prediction
 * improve exception handling